Alexander F. Spies

 - Shipped production LLM services (10k+ weekly queries); designed robust data pipelines and evaluation harnesses to monitor model behavior across diverse inputs.

-- Developing agentic pipelines for multi-turn code generation with retrieval and tool-use.
+- Developed agentic pipelines for multi-turn code generation with retrieval and tool-use.

 UnSearch (AI Safety Camp)